VanArts/goodbye/README.md

 ********

-When you put your code through puu-request, follow the instruction below...
+If you put your code through pull-requests, follow the instruction below...
 **HTML**
   * Open a proper html file(teahers.html, web12.html or web13.html)
   * Find your name as a ID attribute with class "sectionsection-container"
   * Put your html code inside of the div tag include the ID attribute says your name

 **CSS**
   * Put your SCSS code in a proper SCSS file(teahers.html, web12.html or web13.html)
   * Your code should be nested in your name ID so that we could avoid conflicts between your class name and the other ones